One Woman’s Determination Is Helping Many Affected by Violence in India

 The OSC’s challenge was to proactively inform girls and women about the OSC’s existing services for those affected by gender-based violence (GBV).
 Vanchna came up with the innovative idea of involving journalists from a local newspaper to write stories about the Center to build awareness.
 Thanks to efforts such as these, she noted “the Center has served over 6,500 girls and women in the last five years.”

 Recently, the MOMENTUM Safe Surgery in Family Planning and Obstetrics Project, under its Gender-Integrated Response to COVID-19, collaborated with the OSC to strengthen its services.
 As part of its interventions, an assessment found existing gaps in the OSC, and identified a need for female police guards, convergence with police, and reduced staffing gaps.
-While MOMENTUM prioritizes and works on these findings, they have trained 148 OSC staff across six states in 10 months.
+Through August 2023, MOMENTUM trained over 180 OSC staff across 24 centers.
 This has been accomplished through its comprehensive approach of involving and sensitizing all the associated stakeholders including Women and Child Development department staff, OSC staff, the Health Department, community health workers, community leaders, police, youth, and other community members.
 The project is working to increase the efficacy of GBV referral and response mechanisms in selected communities.

 Describing the collaboration, Vanchna said, “MOMENTUM trained all our staff on GBV and extended supportive supervision to the Center” as well as frontline health workers to strengthen GBV referral pathways.
 “With this support, we hope to reach out to many more girls and women who need support.”